LinkedSoftwareDependencies/Article-Reproducability-short/content/ontology.md

  The [*N3.js 0.10.0 Parser*](https://github.com/RubenVerborgh/N3.js/blob/v0.10.0/lib/N3Parser.js) is a component.

 Bundles and modules are described in the npm dataset.
-For describing components we will use our new ontology
+For describing components, we will use our newly created ontology.

 ### Node Package Manager (npm)
 All npm data is stored in a [CouchDB](http://couchdb.apache.org/) [instance](https://registry.npmjs.org/) with one entry per bundle.
-This corresponds to the metadata, added by the package developer in a [`package.json`](https://docs.npmjs.com/files/package.json) file, with additional metadata automatically added by the npm publishing process.
+This corresponds to the metadata, manually added by the package developer in a [`package.json`](https://docs.npmjs.com/files/package.json) file, with additional metadata automatically added by the npm publishing process.
-To be able to uniquely identify software components and, more importantly, interlink them, we converted the JSON metadata provided by the npm registry to RDF, for which we set up a [server](https://github.com/LinkedSoftwareDependencies/npm-extraction-server){:.mandatory}.
+To uniquely identify and interlink software components, we developed a [server](https://github.com/LinkedSoftwareDependencies/npm-extraction-server){:.mandatory}
+that converts the JSON metadata provided by the npm registry to RDF.

 ### Describing components and their configuration
 The [_Object-Oriented Components ontology_](https://linkedsoftwaredependencies.org/vocabularies/object-oriented)
 is an ontology for describing software components and their instantiation in a certain configuration.
 Within this ontology,
 we reuse Fowler's definition of a [software component](cito:providesQuotationFor DependencyInjection) as a "glob" of software.
-The purpose of a component is to provide operations that can be used by other components.
+The purpose of a component is to encapsulate functionality that can be reused by other components.
-The instantiation of a component can require certain parameters, just like object-oriented programming (OOP) languages allow constructors to have certain arguments.
+The instantiation of a component can require certain parameters, similar to how object-oriented programming (OOP) languages allow constructors to have certain arguments.
 We assume OOP in the broad sense of the word, which only requires _classes_, _objects_ and _constructor parameters_.
 [](#voc-oo-diagram) shows an overview of the ontology.